laninsky/divergent_allele_test/README.md

 8) The program can handle spaces and tabs (or a mixture of these) as delimiters in your arlequin file.
 However, make sure that closing braces i.e. "}" do not occur on the same line as your data.
 This might give you a weird non-specific error.

-If arlequin can accept the file, and genetic_diversity_diffs can't, then email alana dot alexander at ku dot edu.
+If arlequin can accept the file, and divergent_allele_test can't, then email alana dot alexander at ku dot edu.
 If you are having trouble with arlequin, make sure your hyphens haven't been made into em-dashes by word.
 How to run it

 The easiest way for people less familiar with R, is to paste the entire function into R. You can then call the function by:

-genetic_diversity_diffs(working_dir,file_name,n_iter,test_for_hap,test_for_nucl)
+divergent_allele_test(working_dir,file_name)

 where: